 The disease is itself complex and there are so many types and subtypes.
 With that knowledge will come the ability for patients to know more about their personal diagnosis and their treatment options.

 Further, research no doubt will continue to delineate breast cancer types and subtypes in a way that sets the stage for even more personalized, effective treatments.
-If you receive a breast cancer diagnosis or if a loved one does, make sure you talk to your healthcare provider about the specific type and subtype; that knowledge is a powerful tool in your cancer journey.
+If you receive a breast cancer diagnosis or if a loved one does, make sure you talk to your Breast cancer specialist about the specific type and subtype, that knowledge is a powerful tool in your cancer journey.

 Visiting Hours